 Handling evictions are unfortunately a requirement for property managers in Baltimore city.
 It happens to all of us at some point in the course of our landlord careers — that point in time where we have to evict a nonpaying tenant.
 However, giving tenants “second chances” to put off the inevitable rarely works out.
-According to the Baltimore Sun, Baltimore City had over 6600 evictions in 2013.
+Baltimore has an eviction rate more then twice the national average.
 These are alarming statistics and proof that a proper screening process and effective lease administration is the key to a successful tenancy.
 If you are currently dealing with a tenant who will not pay the rent on time or are wondering how eviction works, this article will give you the steps you need to take to handle the eviction of your tenant effectively.

 What is an eviction anyway?